refractionPOINT/lce_doc/docs/lc-edr.md

 ## Telemetry & Retention

-Telemetry sent to the LimaCharlie is based on [events](./events.md) and is stored in its entirety in a one-year rolling buffer.
+Telemetry sent to LimaCharlie is based on [events](./events.md) and is stored in its entirety in a one-year rolling buffer.

-Telemetry uses the concept of [atoms](./events.md#atoms) and fine-grained control over what telemetry is sent up to the cloud can be managed using [exfil control](#exfil-control).
+Telemetry uses the concept of [atoms](./events.md#atoms), and fine-grained control over what telemetry is sent up to the cloud can be managed using [exfil control](#exfil-control).

 ## Exfil Control